Mohit5039/Bytes-ResumePrep/README.md

 Resume bullet rewriting for target role

-Provenance: shows which document/chunk produced the answer
+Provenance(optional): shows which document/chunk produced the answer

 Fallback: I don't know based on the provided documents. for OOS queries